-Properly defining the scope of data governance is critical for the success of the overarching program.
-For example, a two-month period of activity proves to be a good yardstick to establish and organize the foundation.
-This period is intended to act as a base to help survey organizations in a timely fashion and may need to be adjusted based on complexity and organizational size.
+Properly defining the scope of data governance is critical for the success of the overarching programme.
+For example, a two-month period of activity proves to be a good yardstick to establish and organise the foundation.
+This period is intended to act as a base to help survey organisations in a timely fashion and may need to be adjusted based on complexity and organisational size.
 Ultimately, we recommend this process can be timeboxed to not exceed one quarter’s worth of discovery, as information gathered should be surface level as deeper information related to each group is always subject to change over time.

 The first month of post-foundation should be focused on an identified issue for a manageable data set as decided by the DG leader, based upon advice recommended from the DG council (e.g., one table within a data warehouse, one report, etc.) — this month will act as the first ‘data area sprint’ and clear timelines should be established to ensure takeaways and next steps are documented at the end of the sprint.
 Furthermore, the structures that are applied should continue past the end date of the sprint – this just indicates the time where data stewards are no longer focused directly on investigation and process adjustment areas.
 Post an initial sprint, a separate (similarly small, but significant) area should be evaluated for a one-month period.